Henry Ford II Honors Program

 - Western Michigan University

-Our graduates have gained admission to schools of law, human and veterinary medicine, business, and various other graduate schools.
+The success is not limited to the undergraduate level.
+Henry Ford II Honors graduates have gained admission to their top-choice schools of law, medicine, veterinary medicine, business, and various other graduate schools.

 Receive a Transfer Scholarship

-Many of our graduates are the recipients of prestigious transfer scholarships, including the:
+Many of our graduates are the recipients of prestigious transfer scholarships, including:

 - Presidential Scholarship at Wayne State University